 There is a Summary Report on Enhanced Shepherding 2020 provides more info on the first year of this collaborative work.

 The trial in 2020 had mixed results but feedback on the measure itself was generally positive.

 Yvonne White, SCF Director and Clerk of Kingsburgh SSC who participated in the initial trial said:

 “The enhanced shepherding was very useful and had wider benefits including helping stimulate discussion about the use of different flock management strategies and consideration of the aims and objectives for the flock going forward.
 The support helped the Sheep Stock Club employ a part time shepherd and having an experienced, enthusiastic, young person take on this responsibility has made a significant difference.”

-In 2021, NatureScot are expanding on this initial trial and are offering support to nine holdings across Argyll and Skye with this measure.
-This page will be kept up to date with reports on this collaborative project, which is not only helping build our shared understanding of this complex issue, but helping to support seasonal rural employment.
+This page will be kept up to date with reports on this collaborative project, which is not only helping build our shared understanding of this complex issue, but also helping to support seasonal rural employment.

-A Q&A document has been prepared for those who are experiencing issues with sea eagle predation on more extensive areas and are interested in finding out more about this measure.
+A Enhanced Shepherding FAQs has been prepared for those who are experiencing issues with sea eagle predation on more extensive areas and are interested in finding out more about this measure.

 Telephone: 01292 294049